joserafaelSH/getting_out_brazil/README.md

 ```

 - Nest app run on port 3000 and expose 5555 to prisma studio
-- Go app run on port 8080
-- Postgresql run on port 5432

-No networks has been created, then we need to use
-the  db service name in database connection URL

 ## To run a single service